 - Internet Banking/ACH Transfers/Wire Transfers

-v Once a transaction has been completed, he/she should generate a bank report that details the transactions, signs and dates it, and forwarded to the bookkeeper for recording in the ConnectNow Church Accounting system.
+- Once a transaction has been completed, he/she should generate a bank report that details the transactions, signs, and dates, and forwarded it to the bookkeeper for recording in the ConnectNow Church Accounting system.

-v If your church uses the ConnectNow Payroll Direct Deposit feature, or if an outside payroll service is used, the Pastor and/or Church Administrator should be signing off and reviewing every report processed by the bookkeeper.
+- If your church uses the ParishSOFT Payroll Direct Deposit feature, or if an outside payroll service is used, the Pastor and/or Church Administrator should be signing off and reviewing every report processed by the bookkeeper.

 - Credit Cards

-v Use the ConnectNow Ledger & Payables Credit Card feature to track the individual expenditures (including vendor, amount, date and related expense account) and reconcile the credit card statement each month.
+- Use the ParishSOFT Ledger & Payables Credit Card feature to track the individual expenditures (including vendor, amount, date, and related expense account) and reconcile the credit card statement each month.

 - Number of Bank Accounts – The number of accounts should be kept to a minimum.
 This also helps streamline the accounting process.
 The separation of funds for different activities or programs can be done using the General Ledger rather than having a separate bank account for each.

 - Other Church Organizations – Any and all checking, savings and investment accounts must be included on the church general ledger.
 This helps guarantee that the financial statements are accurate and allows the finance board and the church members to have a complete picture of the finances of the church.
 It is the responsibility of Pastor to oversee the finances of the parish and require full disclosure of all accounts.